 Ever heard the phrase “think globally, act locally?”
 Find out more about how citations in local SEO strategies can improve your local search rankings.

-Citations have long been important for local SEO and Google Places optimization.
+Citations have long been important for local SEO and Google My Business optimization.
 Over the years, Google has continually refined and individualized its search results, taking into account a user’s location, device, search history, demographics, and more when deciding what search results to show.

 Google largely relies on what the SEO community refers to as “citations.”

 What is a citation in the context of Local SEO?

 A citation, also known as a Web reference, is defined as a “mention” of your business name, telephone number and/or address (this is often called “NAP,” or name/address/phone).
 As part of a search engine optimization strategy, a citation preferably comes from trusted sites in your industry or vertical, even if the citation does not include a link to your website.
 If a link is included, the ideal citation would also include a link to the website with the name of the business as the anchor text; this is a key difference between local SEO and broad, national or international SEO.
 With traditional, more broadly-focused SEO, the ideal backlink profile includes a mix of different keywords in the anchor text.

 With local SEO, links aren’t the only important offsite signal.
 Local businesses looking to maximize search visibility should maintain a consistent business name, address, and phone number in all citation sources (once again, referred to as NAP; this benchmark is known as “NAP consistency” and is a critical signal to Google when attempting to identify and rank a local business).
 A local telephone number is preferable to an 1800 or 1300 number; this will make it easier for Google to recognize a local business.